Vyral/base-template/_posts/2018-10-04-help-us-help-our-community.md

 {% include youtube.html %}

+<p style=text align center><em>We need your help.
+Not only are we looking for homes for our buyers, we’re also getting ready for another year with the Basket Brigade.</em></p>

 Today, I have a question to ask you: Can we help each other?

 Usually, we try not to ask.
 We want to deliver incredible information on home values, the pitfalls of buying and selling a home, the ups and downs of our real estate market, and what’s going on downtown.